varadan13/varadan13/README.md

 - How to write clean code?
 - How to think about a real life problem?
 - How to ask great questions?
+- How to become a leader?

 Fun Fact
 - I listen to the same set of audiobooks it helps me put my mind into the deep work mode.
-- I hate Apple products.

 <!--